ErikaColombo/VERAEntities/README.md

   <img width="622" height="427" src="IMG_VERA/Figure2.png">
 </p>

-4. Then, you can select the Edpoint to be evaluated and the type of output, an excel document with all prediction and/or the PDF report for each molecule with all detailed information on how VERA make the assessment.
+4. Then, you can select the Endpoint to be evaluated and the type of output, an excel document with all prediction and/or the PDF report for each molecule with all detailed information on how VERA make the assessment.

 <p align="center">
   <img width="622" height="427" src="IMG_VERA/Figure1.png">